 New York Medical College

-Valhalla, N.Y., October 22, 2015— New York Medical College (NYMC) today held its annual Founder’s Dinner at The DoubleTree Hotel in Tarrytown, New York.
-Attended by numerous influential members of the community, this fundraising gala generates crucial operating revenues for NYMC each year by attracting significant support from donors.
+Valhalla, N.Y., September 19, 2016 – New York Medical College (NYMC) today held its annual Founder’s Dinner at the DoubleTree Hilton in Tarrytown, N.Y.
+Attended by numerous influential members of the community, this fundraising gala generates important operating revenues for NYMC each year by attracting significant support from benefactors.

-Ansley Bacon, Ph.D., was honored with The Jackson E. Spears Community Service Award, which is bestowed upon individuals or organizations who have demonstrated exceptional service and commitment to their communities.
+Ronald F. Poe was awarded The Jackson E. Spears Community Service Award, which is bestowed upon individuals or organizations who have demonstrated exceptional service and commitment to their communities.
 The award honors the late Jackson E. Spears, who served as a member of NYMC’s Board of Trustees from 1943 to 2003.

 About New York Medical College

 Founded in 1860, NYMC is one of the oldest and largest health sciences colleges in the country with more than 1,400 students, 1,300 residents and clinical fellows, nearly 3,000 faculty members, and 16,000 living alumni.
 The College, which joined the Touro College and University System in 2011, is located in Westchester County, New York, and offers advanced degrees from the School of Medicine, the Graduate School of Basic Medical Sciences, and the School of Health Sciences and Practice.
-The College manages more than $32.6 million in research and other sponsored programs, notably in the areas of cancer, cardiovascular disease, infectious diseases, kidney disease, the neurosciences, disaster medicine, and vaccine development.
 With a network of affiliated hospitals that includes large urban medical centers, small suburban clinics and high-tech regional tertiary care facilities, NYMC provides a wide variety of clinical training opportunities throughout the tri-state region for medical students, residents, and other health providers.